 The Company is authorized to issue an unlimited number of common shares without par value.
-As at the date of this Circular, there are 373,023,751 common shares issued and outstanding, each common share carrying the right to one vote.
+As at the date of this Circular, there are 555,557,147 common shares issued and outstanding, each common share carrying the right to one vote.
 The Company has no other classes of voting securities.

-In accordance with applicable laws, the board of directors of the Company (the "Board") has provided notice of and fixed the record date as of May 10, 2021 (the "Record Date") for the purposes of determining shareholders entitled to receive notice of, and to vote at, the Meeting, and has obtained a list of all persons who are Registered shareholders at the close of business on the Record Date and the number of common shares registered in the name of each Registered shareholder on that date.
+In accordance with applicable laws, the board of directors of the Company (the "Board") has provided notice of and fixed the record date as of May 12, 2023 (the "Record Date") for the purposes of determining shareholders entitled to receive notice of, and to vote at, the Meeting, and has obtained a list of all persons who are Registered shareholders at the close of business on the Record Date and the number of common shares registered in the name of each Registered shareholder on that date.
 Each Registered shareholder as at the close of business on the Record Date will be entitled to receive notice of the Meeting and will be entitled to one vote at the Meeting for each common share registered in his or her name as it appears on the list.

-To the knowledge of the directors and executive officers of the Company, no one shareholder beneficially owns, or controls or directs, directly or indirectly, shares carrying 10% or more of the voting rights attached to all outstanding shares of the Company.
+To the knowledge of the directors and executive officers of the Company, no one shareholder beneficially owns, or controls or directs, directly or indirectly, shares carrying 10% or more of the voting rights attached to all outstanding shares of the Company, except for Ccori Apu S.A.C., who owns or exercises control over 108,500,000 Shares, representing approximately 19.53% of the issued and outstanding common shares of the Company.